-Nine Months Ended September 30, Three Months Ended March Three Months Ended March 31, 2023 2022 2024 2023 (Dollars in millions) Balance, beginning of period Balance, beginning of period \$ 6,935 \$ 7,168 Beginning balance before the effect of unrealized gains and losses Beginning balance before the effect of unrealized gains and losses 7,175 6,731 Effect of changes in cash flow assumptions 52 (37) Effect of actual variances from expected experience Effect of actual variances from expected experience Effect of actual variances from expected experience Effect of actual variances from expected experience 75 157 Adjusted beginning of period balance Adjusted beginning of period balance 7,302 6,851 Interest accrual Interest accrual 265 248

-Net assessments collected Net assessments collected 309 324 Benefit payments Benefit payments (289) (369) Effect of realized capital gains (losses) - - Ending balance before the effect of unrealized gains and losses Ending balance before the effect of unrealized gains and losses Ending balance before the effect of unrealized gains and losses Ending balance before the effect of unrealized gains and losses 7,587 7,054 Effect of unrealized gains and losses Effect of unrealized gains and losses (347) (83) Balance, end of period Balance, end of period 7,240 6,971 Less: Reinsurance recoverable, end of period Less: Reinsurance recoverable, end of period 1,409 1,393 Net additional liability, after reinsurance recoverable Net additional liability, after reinsurance recoverable \$ 5,831 \$ 5,578 Weighted-average duration of liability Weighted-average duration of liability 6.7 years Weighted-average duration of liability Weighted-average interest accretion rate Weighted-average interest accretion rate 4.92 % Weighted-average interest accretion rate Gross assessments recognized during period Gross assessments recognized during period \$ 798 \$ 834
+Nine Months Ended September 30, 2024 2023 (Dollars in millions) Balance, beginning of period \$ 7,607 \$ 6,935 Beginning balance before the effect of unrealized gains and losses 7,784 7,175 Effect of changes in cash flow assumptions 895 52 Effect of actual variances from expected experience 102 75 Adjusted beginning of period balance 8,781 7,302 Interest accrual 295 265 Net assessments collected 328 309 Benefit payments (280) (289) Ending balance before the effect of unrealized gains and losses 9,124 7,587 Effect of unrealized gains and losses (158) (347) Balance, end of period 8,966 7,240 Less: Reinsurance recoverable, end of period 1,521 1,409 Net additional liability, after reinsurance recoverable \$ 7,445 \$ 5,831 Weighted-average duration of liability 6.6 years 6.7 years Weighted-average interest accretion rate 4.94 % 4.92 % Gross assessments recognized during period \$ 812 \$ 798

-The measurement of liabilities for secondary guarantees can be significantly impacted by changes in the expected general account rate of return, which is driven by the Company's assumption for long-term treasury yields.
+The measurement of liabilities for secondary guarantees can be significantly impacted by changes in assumptions for policyholder behavior, as well as the expected general account rate of return, which is driven by the Company's assumption for long-term treasury yields.
 The Company's practice of projecting treasury yields uses a mean reversion approach that assumes that long-term interest rates are less influenced by short-term fluctuations and are only changed when sustained interim deviations are expected.
-As part of the 2023 AAR, the Company increased the long-term general account earned rate, driven by an increase in the mean reversion rate from 3.50% to 3.75%.
-The Company also updated assumptions regarding policyholder behavior, including mortality, premium persistency, lapses, withdrawals and maintenance expenses.
-As part of the 2022 AAR, the Company increased the long-term general account earned rate, driven by an increase in the mean reversion rate from 3.00% to 3.50%.
-Both period assumption updates are reflected in the table above.
+As part of the 2024 and 2023 AAR, the Company updated assumptions regarding policyholder behavior, including mortality, premium persistency, lapses and withdrawals.
+In 2024, the Company also increased the long-term general account earned rate, driven by an increase in the mean reversion rate, from 3.75 % to 4.00 %.
+The impact from changes in assumptions, excluding the effects on the ULSG liability for profits followed by losses, is presented in effect of changes in cash flow assumptions in the table above.

-Notes to the Interim Condensed Consolidated Financial Statements (Unaudited) (continued)
+BrightHouse Financial, Inc.Notes to the Interim Condensed Consolidated Financial Statements (Unaudited) (continued)3.
+Insurance Liabilities (continued)

-A reconciliation of the net LFPBs for nonparticipating traditional and limited-payment contracts and the additional insurance liabilities for universal life-type contracts with secondary guarantees reported in the preceding rollforward tables to LFPBs on the consolidated balance sheets was as follows at:
+A reconciliation of the net LFPBs for non-participating traditional and limited-payment contracts and the additional insurance liabilities for universal life-type contracts with secondary guarantees reported in the preceding rollforward tables to LFPBs on the consolidated balance sheets was as follows at:

-September 30, March 31, 2023 2022 2024 2023 (In millions) (In millions) Liabilities reported in the preceding rollforward tables Liabilities reported in the preceding rollforward tables Long-term care insurance Long-term care insurance (1) (1) 5,276 5,632 ULSG liabilities, including liability for profits followed by losses ULSG liabilities, including liability for profits followed by losses Participating whole life insurance Participating whole life insurance (2) (2) 3,054 2,900 Deferred profit liabilities Deferred profit liabilities Other Other 386 396 Total liability for future policy benefits Total liability for future policy benefits \$ 30,404 \$ 32,016
+September 30,

+2024 2023

+(In millions)

+Liabilities reported in the preceding rollforward tables \$ 22,073 \$ 19,263

+Long-term care insurance (1) 5,514 5,276

+ULSG liabilities, including liability for profits followed by losses 1,202 1,966

+Participating whole life insurance (2) 3,172 3,054

+Deferred profit liabilities 435 459

+Other 385 386

+Total liability for future policy benefits \$ 32,781 \$ 30,404

 (1) Includes liabilities related to fully reinsured individual long-term care insurance.
-See Note 3, 2.
+See Note 2.

-(2) Participating whole life insurance uses an interest assumption based on the non-forfeiture interest rate, ranging from 3.5% to 4.5%, and mortality rates guaranteed in calculating the cash surrender values described in such contracts, and also includes a liability for terminal dividends.
-Participating whole life insurance represented 3% of the Company's life insurance in-force at both September 30, 2023 March 31, 2024 and 2022, 2023, and 40% 41% and 41% 39% of gross traditional life insurance premiums for the nine three months ended September 30, 2023 March 31, 2024 and 2022, 2023, respectively.
+(2) Participating whole life insurance uses an interest assumption based on the non-forfeiture interest rate, ranging from 3.5 % to 4.5 %, and mortality rates guaranteed in calculating the cash surrender values described in such contracts, and also includes a liability for terminal dividends.
+Participating whole life insurance represented 3 % of the Company's life insurance in-force at both September 30, 2024 and 2023, and 39 % and 40 % of gross traditional life insurance premiums for the nine months ended September 30, 2024 and 2023, respectively.